Wyoming's Yellowstone & Tetons Family Snow Adventure Tour - Older Teens & 20s

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 On this trip we spend two nights at Old Faithful Snow Lodge.
-While these accommodations reflect the natural surroundings of the national parks and provide unparalleled access to the best activities in the area, they are simpler than is typical of Backroads lodging.
+While these accommodations reflect the natural surroundings of the national park and provide unparalleled access to the best activities in the area, they are simpler than is typical of Backroads lodging.
 The lodge has basic guest rooms that are not equipped with televisions; breakfasts and dinners throughout the week may lack variety and tend toward simple ingredients.
 Overall, the service standards can seem slow and casual when compared with the hospitality found on other Backroads trips.
 Please note that internet and cell phone service are extremely limited throughout the parks.

 The National Park Service limits the size of all groups in Yellowstone and Grand Teton National Parks.
 Accordingly, you'll hike and snowshoe in small groups with Backroads leaders and local guides.
 We appreciate your cooperation with the parks' regulations.